kartyboyz/n64-storage-flask/README.md

 * GET returns a list of objects in a JSON list
 * POST creates a new object of the given type and returns the new objects id

+Session objects have the following attributes available, bold items are required.

+* video_url: a url where the video file can be found

+Race objects accept the following key/value pairs for creation and update, bold items are required.

+* **start_time**: When in the session the race starts in seconds
+* **duration**: race duration in seconds
+* video_url: the url of where the video can be found